aj-alonso/filtration_domination/experiments/README.md

 All this is glued together with the `run_experiments.sh` shell script.

-In addition, the `single_parameter` directory contains the code of the paper "Swap, Shift and Trim to Edge Collapse a Filtration" by Marc Glisse and Siddharth Pritam.
-This code is part of the GUDHI library, but has been included here (with a little adaptation to be able to use it from `experiment_runner`) for convenience.
-This is only used to include a comparison between the multi-parameter case and the single-parameter case.
+In addition, the `single_parameter` directory contains a little utility to collapse a single-parameter filtration using the algorithm of the paper "Swap, Shift and Trim to Edge Collapse a Filtration" by Marc Glisse and Siddharth Pritam, as implemented in the [GUDHI library](https://gudhi.inria.fr/).
+This utility is used by `experiment_runner` to compare the multi-parameter case and the single-parameter case.

 ## Requirements

-We describe the preparations to setup the environment to run the experiments.
+We describe the preparations to set up the environment to run the experiments.
 You can also skip most of this if you are using Docker, see [below](#Docker) for further details.

 To be able to run the experiments you need the following dependencies:
 - The `mpfree` executable somewhere along your PATH.
+- The [GUDHI](https://gudhi.inria.fr) library, at least version 3.6.0,
+  installed, in order to compile the `single_parameter` executable.
 - The `single_parameter` executable (found after compiling the code in the `single_parameter` folder) somewhere along your PATH.

-To install the `single_parameter` executable:
+To build the `single_parameter` executable:

 ``` shell
 cd single_parameter